 - Indicate the duration of the exam.
 This refers to the time students have to complete their exam once it has been opened.

 Convert and upload paper-based exams to a digital format.

 Professional support in the creation of high-quality test questions.

 Creation, storage and maintenance of questions in digital format.
 Questions can be tagged according to a variety of criteria, such as the level of difficulty and relevant learning outcome(s).

 - Student Self-Booking System

-Web-based exam booking allows students to write at their own convenience - without taking up class time and without any need for instructor involvement.
+Web-based exam booking allows students to write at their own convenience without taking up class time and or the need for instructor involvement.

 - Email Reminders